AshutoshChaurasia01/Insurance-Fraud-detection/README.md

 •	F1 Score
 The best-performing model was chosen for further optimization and deployment.
 ________________________________________
-Epic 5: Performance Testing & Hyperparameter Tuning Activity 5.1: Testing Model with Multiple Evaluation Metrics The trained models were evaluated using several performance metrics to measure their effectiveness in detecting fraudulent claims.
+## Performance Testing & Hyperparameter Tuning
+### Testing Model with Multiple Evaluation Metrics
+The trained models were evaluated using several performance metrics to measure their effectiveness in detecting fraudulent claims.
 Evaluation metrics used include:
 •	Accuracy